Kate Henshaw

-Kate Henshaw, also known as Kate Henshaw-Nuttall (born 19 July 1971), is a Nigerian actress.
-In 2008 she won the Africa Movie Academy Award for Best Actress in a Leading Role for her performance in the movie Stronger than Pain.
+Kate Henshaw, also known as Kate Henshaw-Nuttall (born 19 July 1971), is a veteran Nigerian actress.
+In 2008, she won the Africa Movie Academy Award for Best Actress in a Leading Role for her performance in the movie Stronger than Pain.

 Early life

-Kate Henshaw was born in Cross River State, the oldest of four children.
-She attended St. Mary private school in Ajele, Lagos for her primary education.
+Kate Henshaw was born on 9 July 1971, in Cross River State, Nigeria, the oldest of four children.
+She attended St. Mary private school in Ajele, Lagos State for her primary education.
 Later, she was admitted to the Federal Government Girl College, Calabar for her secondary school education.
 She spent one year at the University of Calabar studying remedial studies and then majored in Medical Microbiology at the School of Medical Lab Science afterward, LUTH (Lagos University Teaching Hospital) in Lagos.
 Henshaw worked at the Bauchi State General hospital.

 Before becoming an actress, Henshaw worked as a model, featuring in various commercials including a print and television advert for Shield deodorant.

 Career

 In 1993, Henshaw auditioned for the lead role in the movie When the Sun Sets and was chosen for the role.
 This was her first appearance in a major Nollywood movie.
 Henshaw has starred in over 45 Nollywood movies.

 In 2008, she won the Africa Movie Academy Award for Best Actress in a Leading Role for the film Stronger than Pain.

 She was nominated for "Best Actress in a Leading Role" at the African Movie Academy Award in 2018, for her performance in the movie "Roti".